Is iShares Core S&P U.S. Value ETF (IUSV) a Strong ETF Right Now?

-This ETF has heaviest allocation in the Financials sector - about 21.20% of the portfolio.
-Industrials and Healthcare round out the top three.
+IUSV's heaviest allocation is in the Financials sector, which is about 20.60% of the portfolio.
+Its Healthcare and Industrials round out the top three.

-Taking into account individual holdings, Berkshire Hathaway Inc Class B (BRK.B) accounts for about 2.84% of the fund's total assets, followed by Jpmorgan Chase & Co (JPM) and Walt Disney (DIS).
+When you look at individual holdings, Berkshire Hathaway Inc Class B (BRK.B) accounts for about 2.78% of the fund's total assets, followed by Jpmorgan Chase & Co (JPM) and Bank Of America Corp (BAC).

 Performance and Risk

-The fund has a beta of 1.02 and standard deviation of 23.32% for the trailing three-year period, which makes IUSV a medium risk choice in this particular space.
-With about 750 holdings, it effectively diversifies company-specific risk.
+The ETF has a beta of 1.01 and standard deviation of 22.96% for the trailing three-year period, making it a medium risk choice in the space.
+With about 746 holdings, it effectively diversifies company-specific risk.

 IShares Core S&P U.S. Value ETF is an excellent option for investors seeking to outperform the Style Box - All Cap Value segment of the market.
 There are other ETFs in the space which investors could consider as well.